vapor-community/PassKit/README.md

 ### Implement the delegate.

-Create a delegate file that implements `PassKitDelegate`.
+Create a delegate file that implements `PassesDelegate`.
 In the `sslSigningFilesDirectory` you specify there must be the `WWDR.pem`, `passcertificate.pem` and `passkey.pem` files.
 If they are named like that you're good to go, otherwise you have to specify the custom name.
 Obtaining the three certificates files could be a bit tricky, you could get some guidance from [this guide](https://github.com/alexandercerutti/passkit-generator/wiki/Generating-Certificates) and [this video](https://www.youtube.com/watch?v=rJZdPoXHtzI).
 There are other fields available which have reasonable default values.
 See the delegate's documentation.